 - Preparing legal opinions and memoranda regarding tax and nonprofit issues

-- Assisting clients to establish compliance programs with regard to tax and nonprofit laws
+- Assisting clients in establishing compliance programs with regard to tax and nonprofit laws

 - Representing clients in matters before the Internal Revenue Service and states' attorney generals